aknackiron/testdroid-documentation/appium/moving-tests-to-cloud.md

     $ curl -s --user 'user.name@cloudaccount.com:password' -F myAppFile=@"/path/to/app/file.apk" http://appium.testdroid.com/upload

-or using the api key from under *My account* from the cloud:
+or rather using the api key from under *My account* from the cloud:

-    $curl -s --user <api key>: -F myAppFile=@"/path/to/app/file.apk" http://appium.testdroid.com/
+    $ curl -s --user <api key>: -F myAppFile=@"/path/to/app/file.apk" http://appium.testdroid.com/upload

 Note, be sure to save the app identifier received as upload response.
 Let's call it \<myAppFile\> in this guide.